RussellShelley/School_District_Analysis/README.md

 * School performance based on the school size
 * School performance based on the type of school

-Due to the School Boards concerns of academic dishonesty, Thomas High School's  Ninth grade results are in question.
+Due to the School Board's concerns of academic dishonesty, Thomas High School's ninth grade results are in question.
 We will exclude Thomas High School ninth grade results in English and Math, while leaving all other data intact.
 After replacing these scores with NaN's we will repeat our school district analysis and look for any changes.

 ## Resources